datvidc/news-explorer-frontend/README.md

 - never work with crappy dataformats.
 Always FORCE THEM TO BEND TO YOUR WILL.
 First time you touch them, change them. this will save time...wish I had done it here.
 - micro-code.
 Rather repeated useEffect with only 1 concern each, then one massive.
-- Link over a href to avoid a lot of re-rendering
+- Link over a href to avoid a lot of re-rendering- and errors in validation of users.

 # Getting Started with Create React App